imnltsa/ios15tether/README.md

 find /mnt2/containers/Data/System -name internal
 ```

 The second command will return something along the lines of `/mnt2/containers/Data/System/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/Library/internal`.
-Take off `/Library/internal` at the end and put it into the next command:
+Take off `/Library/internal` at the end and put it into the next command (after `rm -rf`):

 ```bash
 rm -rf /mnt2/containers/Data/System/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX